-Cataract surgery can treat your cataracts.
-During the procedure, our laser cataract surgeon will replace your eye’s cloudy lens and with an artificial lens, called an intraocular lens (IOL).
-This will help restore your eye’s natural ability to focus.
+Cataract surgery is performed to restore clear vision.
+During the procedure, Dr. Foulkes will remove your eye’s cloudy lens and replace it with an artificial lens, called an intraocular lens (IOL).
+The IOL will restore your eye’s natural ability to focus.

-After surgery, patients are asked to wear a protective eye covering during sleep for roughly one week.
+After surgery, you will need to wear a protective eye covering during sleep for roughly one week.
 Cataract surgery patients also leave Foulkes Vision with eye drops to help diminish light sensitivity and encourage healing.

-During the first week after surgery, it's important for our cataract patients to avoid the following:
+During the first week after surgery, it's important for you to avoid the following:

 - Strenuous activity